Sree142/app2-portfolio/README.md

 # Welcome to this project
 ## Intro
-This is my poftfolio website made with python!
+This is my poftfolio website consisting of current and future projects made with python!

 ## Link
 https://my-portfolio-st.streamlit.app/